Automatically Cropping with CropAI

 Manually Cropping with CropAI

-Use these controls to manually crop an image or fix perspective problems.
+Use these controls to crop an image or fix perspective problems manually.

-- Drag any of the corners or resize handles to modify the cropping rectangle.
+- Drag any corners or resize handles to modify the cropping rectangle.

 - To rotate an image, click and drag just outside a corner to rotate.
 A grid overlay appears to help you with accurate cropping.

 - When happy with the cropping, switch to another tool to apply the crop.

 - If you want to cancel the crop, click the Reset tool reverse arrow icon.